scritcash/scrit-whitepaper/scrit-whitepaper.md

 DBCs.
 Since the client controls the message, this poses a fraud risk that requires complex mitigation, which usually involved using either the user's identity or the user's holdings in his account as a collateral.
-In Scrit this fraud risk is removed by using the mint signing key as the signifier of certificate attributes.
+In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes.
 That is, each DBC signing key (from the mint) is associated to a unique tuple comprised of amount, denomination, and expiry.
 A successful verification